Early residents

 Celebrating Gandhi's birthday (October 2) at Sevagram Ashram in 1938.
 Kanu Gandhi is seated in the center next to Gandhi; Pyarelal Nayar stands on

-Gandhi and Parchure Shastri
+Gandhi and Amtul Salaam

 Gandhi and Pyarelal Nayar